senyosimpson/bank/bank/functional-programming/func-programming.md

 ### Immutability

 Functional programming relies heavily on immutability.
 This means once declared, structures cannot be modified.
-For example in the object-oriented paradigm, you can do
+For example a mutable language, you can do

 ```python
 x = 1